+The extensions in Table 2 denotes situations which difficulties to connect elements/groups within an automation systems/ machine.
+Table 13 would be a new application if the persons in the plant are connected wireless.
+They shall not be in the proximity of a machine during dangerous actions.

 Table 2 List of wireless applications and communication requirements for equipment control

 Controlling, operating and commanding of production equipment and auxiliary equipment